 DraftKings has Gained Access for Bundesliga Live Streaming Rights

-The sports betting community will now have access to watch live matches from Germany’s most popular soccer division through the DraftKings mobile app as they have gained access to live streaming rights for the Bundesliga.
+The sports betting community will now have access to watch live matches from Germany’s most popular soccer division through the DraftKings sportsbook app as they have gained access to live streaming rights for the Bundesliga.

 These rights were acquired from Sportradar, an affiliate with DraftKings partner since 2019.
 The availability will for now be limited to states where digital sports wagering is permitted as the process unfolds.